PCP finance is split into three parts

 To see which cars feature in the top 10 and why there’s a difference between the types of cars bought on PCP vs Hire Purchase, read our article on the top 10 cars bought on car finance.

-A car’s depreciation can affect whether you’re left in positive or negative equity at the end of your PCP deal, so it’s good to know how the car you’re planning to buy holds its value – our guide to cars that hold their value could help!
+A car’s depreciation can affect whether you’re left in positive or negative equity at the end of your PCP deal, so it’s good to know how the car you’re planning to buy holds its value.

 If you’d like to see some of the cars we’ve financed, take a look at these articles which will show you the deposit, monthly payments and balloon payments paid by some of our customers – so you can see some of this theory in reality!